rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 - Coalescing of `ApplicationRef#tick` calls (re-rendering/re-evaluation of the app) triggered by e.g. `ChangeDetectorRef#markForCheck` or `ɵmarkDirty`.
 - The flag `ngZoneEventCoalescing` in `BootstrapOptions`
-- RxAngular add another option where we can apply that techniques manually wherever we want.
+- RxAngular adds another option where we can apply those techniques manually wherever we want.

 **The Benefits of RxAngular**